schellingb/dosbox-pure/README.md

 Changes made to a loaded ZIP file will be stored as a separate ZIP file into the libretro saves directory.
 If a game is loaded directly without using a ZIP file the saves directory is not used.

-### Mount disc images from inside ZIP files
+### Mount disk images from inside ZIP files
-CD images (ISO or CUE) and floppy disk images (IMG/IMA/VHD) can be mounted directly from inside ZIP files.
+CD images (ISO or CUE) and floppy disk images (IMG/IMA/VHD/JRC/TC) can be mounted directly from inside ZIP files.
 The system will automatically mount the first found disk image as the A: or D: drive.
 Additional disks can be loaded or swapped by using the `Disc Control` menu in RetroArch.
 The start menu also offers the option to mount or unmount an image.